makersacademy/CV/README.md

 ## Robert Youngman

-Agile Scrum enthusiast with more the 7 years experience using agile to deliver complex software development projects.
+Agile Scrum enthusiast with more than 7 years experience using agile to deliver complex software development projects.
 Experienced Certified Scrum Master, Agile Product Owner and Software Development Manager.

-After recenty being made redundant when my employer moved product development offshore and closed the Bristol development center, I decided I needed a technology refresh tolearn the most used web development technologies.
+After recenty being made redundant when my employer moved product development offshore and closed the Bristol development center, I decided I needed a technology refresh to learn the most used web development technologies.
 I have previously managed app development projects for iOS and android but I wanted to learn full stack development, TDD techniques and tools.